Enter promo code EarlyBird to save 5% through October 15th

 Passports and Visas

 All GEEO programs require that the participant have a valid passport.
 Please see our general FAQ for information on obtaining a passport.
 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
-It is your responsibility to double check the information we provide below by searching here. -- Americans do not need a visa for Kazakhstan and Kyrgyzstan.
+It is your responsibility to double check the information we provide below by searching the U.S. State Department's International Travel Guidance. -- Americans do not need a visa for Kazakhstan and Kyrgyzstan.
 U.S. citizens are eligible for visa-free entry to Tajikistan for stays lasting less than 30 days.
 Your hotel will register you with the Ministry of Interior, which allows you to skip the visa process.
 Please keep up with your registration document, because you will need it to depart for Uzbekistan. -- Americans need to purchase a visa for travel to Uzbekistan.
 The Uzbekistan e-visa portal issues a tourist visa that allows a single entry into Uzbekistan for a visit of up to 30 days and which is valid for 90 days from the date of issue.
 If, for example, a tourist enters Uzbekistan when his e-visa is only valid for 20 more days, his or her duration of stay in the country will be limited to 20 days.
 Please do not purchase this visa until you are 60 days before departure.
 You can find the application here: https://e-visa.gov.uz/main.
 Here is a guide for applying: https://www.advantour.com/uzbekistan/visa/application-guidelines.htm The system may not work with the Chrome web browser, but the latest version of Microsoft Edge works.
 The application on the portal must be submitted not less than 3 days before the trip to Uzbekistan, as the application takes 2 working days to process.
 The cost of an electronic visa to Uzbekistan is $20 USD, and payment is made through the VISA payment system.
 Once a visa is granted, it is sent electronically (as a PDF file) to the applicant’s email address.
 Route of transiting through the territory of Uzbekistan: Select Tashkent, Samarkand, Bukhara Purpose of visit: “tourism; participating in G Adventures program Central Asia – Multi-Stan Adventure” Inviting party: This a required field to complete the form, but American passport holders don’t need this, so put “n/a.”
 Address in Uzbekistan: 38 3 Shakhrisabz Street, Tashkent, Uzbekistan Accompanied Persons: Put “None” Non-American participants should check with their government to find out if they need a visa.

 Money Exchange